• Skip to primary navigation

 Try It and Share

-Give these Orange Cardamom Sugar Cookies cookies a try and let me know what you think of them in the comments.
+Give these Orange Cardamom Cookies a try and let me know what you think of them in the comments.
 I want to see your results!
 Tag your photo with #planeatpostrepeat and mention me @planeatpostrepeat on Instagram or Facebook.
 I can give you a virtual high five and thank you for cooking one of my recipes!
 Comment below with any questions and please leave a review so others can find this recipe more easily.

 Recipe

-Easy One Bowl Soft Orange Cardamom Sugar Cookies
+Easy One Bowl Soft Orange Cardamom Cookies

-5 from 2 votes
+4.4 from 5 votes

 Prevent your screen from going dark